 }

-- Restart NeoVim
+- Restart NeoVim.

 curl http://localhost:3000/api/status

-Create your MCP servers configuration file at ~/.config/nvim/mcpservers.json
+Create your config file at ~/.config/nvim/mcpservers.json:

 {